west-code-development/West/Doc/manual.rst

    * - **Default**
      - "S"
    * - **Description**
-     - Used only when nspin is 1.
-When nspin is 2, use l_spin_flip to choose spin-conserving or spin-flip excitations.
+     - Used only when nspin = 1.
+If nspin = 2, use instead l_spin_flip to choose spin-conserving or spin-flip excitations.
 Available options are:

        - "S" : Singlet.
        - "T" : Triplet.
-Valid only when solver is "BSE".
+Valid only when solver = "BSE".

 .. data:: l_preconditioning